Ludwigshafen/Frankenthal: Members

 The constituency was first represented by Friedrich Wilhelm Wagner of the Social Democratic Party (SPD) from 1949 to 1965.
 Hans Bardens of the SPD served from 1965 to 1983.
 Manfred Reimann of the SPD was then representative from 1983 to 1990.
 The constituency was won by then-Chancellor of Germany Helmut Kohl of the Christian Democratic Union (CDU) in 1990.
 He was re-elected in 1994.
 Doris Barnett of the SPD was elected in 1998 and served until 2009.
 Maria Böhmer won it for the CDU in 2009 and served two terms.
 Torbjörn Kartes of the CDU was elected in 2017.
 Christian Schreider was elected for the SPD in 2021.
+The seat became vacant as a result of the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CSU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.